DFE-Digital/twd-workforce-data-api/README.md

 Where `your_postgres_user` and `your_postgres_password` are the username and password of your Postgres installation, respectively.
 `your_database` can be the name of a new database if you want to create a new one just for workforce_data OR you can specify an existing database as the workforce data will be self-contained in it's own `workforce_data` schema.

+If you want to test the end to end process as part of development then you will need to be able to connect to Azure blob storage.

 Add a connection string for the blob storage account where test TPS extract CSV files will be located.

 ```shell